 You’ll get to see the most famous attractions in participating major cities at an amazing price AND skip the line to save time.
 It’s that simple.

-Most CityPASS attractions recognize ticket holders as VIPs and treat them accordingly — motioning them to the turnstile, allowing them immediate entrance to museum galleries, including them in special members-only entrances, or even identifying separate CityPASS entrances.
+Most participating attractions recognize ticket holders as VIPs and treat them accordingly — motioning them to the turnstile, allowing them immediate entrance to museum galleries, including them in special members-only entrances, or even identifying exclusive entrances.

-To stretch the vacation budget on big city travel, CityPASS is one of the best!
+To stretch the vacation budget on big city travel, CityPASS certainly is one of the best!

 For more information on our favorite big city vacations, check out these posts!

 - Plan the perfect weekend in San Francisco!